5 Effective Essential Oils for Cramps

 Another preventative source is our nutrition.
 We need to make sure we’re having the recommended daily intake of fruits and vegetables in order for our bodies to function at an optimal, peak level.

-Food Bowl With Cherries, Chicken, Fruits
+Food Bowl with Cherries, Chicken, Fruits

 If we aren’t getting what we need nutritionally, our bodies will let us know one way or the other.